Alexander Kahn: Career

 From 1903 to 1905, he was an assistant to a faculty member at NYU Law.
 He began practicing law in 1905.

-From 1916 to 1918, he was chairman of the People's Relief Committee, which raised $7 million for war sufferers.
+From 1916 to 1918, Kahn was chairman of the People's Relief Committee, which raised $7 million for war sufferers.
 In 1919, he became a member of the executive board of the Hebrew Sheltering and Immigrant Aid Society of America.
 In 1929, he was appointed a non-Zionist representative of the administration committee of the American representative of the Jewish Agency for Palestine.
 He was also a vice-chairman of the American Jewish Joint Distribution Committee and a director of the American Jewish Joint Agricultural Corporation and the American Society for Jewish Farm Settlements in Russia.
-He was also a director of the Workmen's Circle and a corporation officer of the WEVD radio station.
+Kahn was also a director of the Workmen's Circle and a corporation officer of the WEVD radio station.

 Kahn was active in the Socialist Party and the trade union movement as a worker and speaker since 1897.
 In 1922, Kahn was a Socialist Party candidate for Justice of the New York Supreme Court.
 In 1931, he was the Socialist candidate for Brooklyn District Attorney, losing to Democrat William F. X. Geoghan.
-In the 1932 United States House of Representatives election he was the Socialist candidate in New York's 17th congressional district.
+In the 1932 United States House of Representatives election Kahn was the Socialist candidate in New York's 17th congressional district.
 He lost the election to Democrat Theodore A. Peyser.
 In the 1934 United States House of Representatives election, he was the Socialist candidate in New York's 7th congressional district.
 He lost the election to John J. Delaney.

-In the 1942 New York state election, he was the American Labor Party candidate for Attorney General of New York.
+In the 1942 New York state election, Kahn was the American Labor Party's candidate for Attorney General of New York.
 He lost the election to Republican Nathaniel L. Goldstein.
-He was a founder and vice-president of the Liberal Party of New York, and unsuccessfully ran for office through that party.
+Kahn was a founder and vice-president of the Liberal Party of New York, and unsuccessfully ran for office through that party.